-I have, on many occasions, cautioned a hotel about starting rates too high.
+I have, on many occasions, cautioned a hotel about their pricing strategies and starting rates too high.
 (If you know me well you know that this precautionary advise pains me because I never want to lower rates – LOL.)
 My rationale is that it is too hard to lower rates once you realize that you might have over estimated the demand.

 What happens to those proactive customers who have booked the higher rates?
 If they are a savvy shopper, they will do a check back before they arrive and if they note that you are selling “less” than they paid originally, will either cancel and rebook, cancel and go somewhere else, or confront your GSR upon arrival.
 None of these are in your best interests!